milofultz/tinybrainfans/wiki/Programming/git.md

 ## Commits

-- Add files you want to commit: `git add {file or folder name}` or `git add .`
+- Add files you want to commit: `git add {file or folder name}` or `git add .` (you don't want to add all unless you are POSITIVE it doesn't contain cruft or unwanted changes, use the `--patch` flag insteadl)
-- Add only portions of a file as 'hunks': `git add --patch/-p {file or folder name}`.
+- Add only portions of a file as 'hunks': `git add --patch/-p {file or folder name}` (file or folder is optional).
 This will prompt you with options:
   - y - stage this hunk
   * n - do not stage this hunk
   * q - quit; do not stage this hunk or any of the remaining ones